cloudstarry/google-bbr/README.md

 reboot  your system
 ***

+- Following script has been tested on 64-bit of CentOS 7, Debian 9 and Ubuntu 16 KVM & CentOS 7 XEN_hvm and does not support openVZ
-- It has been tested on 64-bit CentOS 7 Minial of openVZ and default tcp port 9000-9999
+- Following  has been tested on 64-bit CentOS 7 Minial of openVZ and default tcp port 9000-9999

 wget --no-check-certificate https://raw.githubusercontent.com/cloudstarry/google-bbr/master/bbrvz.sh && bash bbrvz.sh